mickael-guene/fdpic_manifest/README.md

-# Arm fdpic toolset
+# ARM FDPIC toolset
- Arm fdpic toolset implement the so-called arm fdpic abi.
-This toolset allow to enable the use of shared libraries support on mmu-less platforms.
-Using shared libraries allow to reduce memory requirement of the system.
-Indeed code segments are only load once in memory and then share accross process in the system.
+ ARm FDPIC toolset implements the so-called ARM FDPIC ABI.
+This toolset allows to use shared libraries on MMU-less platforms.
+Using shared libraries allows to reduce memory requirement on the system.
+Indeed code segments are only loaded once in memory and then shared across processes in the system.

- Prebuild [packages](https://github.com/mickael-guene/fdpic_manifest/releases) can be found for ubuntu 14.04.
-One package contains the fdpic toolset and will allow you to build arm fdpic binaries.
+ Prebuilt [packages](https://github.com/mickael-guene/fdpic_manifest/releases) can be found for Ubuntu 14.04.
+One package contains the FDPIC toolset and will allow you to build ARM FDPIC binaries.
- The other one is usefull to run arm fdpic binaries on your host machine, it contains proot, qemu-arm binaries and a basic fdpic rootfs.
+ The other one is usefull to run ARM FDPIC binaries on your host machine, it contains proot, qemu-arm binaries and a basic FDPIC rootfs.

 ## How to build
- Following installation instructions have been tested on an ubuntu 14.04 docker image (docker pull ubuntu:14.04).
+ Following installation instructions have been tested on an Ubuntu 14.04 docker image (docker pull ubuntu:14.04).

 * install prerequites